top of page

 This is the beginning of a wonderful aquatic journey.
 One that promotes stimulation, movement, touch, bonding, intellect, visual, audio and social, emotional & physical development,

-Your baby is now more alert, enjoys socialization and is becoming a lot more interactive.
+As your baby becomes more alert, enjoys socialization and is becoming a lot more interactive.
 They are developing crawling skills on land and their balance is becoming better.
 In conjunction with their land based milestones, we will further enhance these already present charactistics of their development in the aquatic environment.
-Babies will be learning to explore the underwater world utilizing breath control with a learnt breath holding response with conditioning & repetition.

 AGE 8 - 15 MONTHS